rbunge-nsc/websitedemo/CONTRIBUTE.md

 > First off, thanks for taking the time to contribute! ❤️ 🧑‍💻 👍

 When working on the project, consider verifying from ALL parties of the group for this is a Group Project.
 No one should be making sole decisions for anyone else on the team.
-We all have our own voices and opinions so we ove with compromise and agreement with each other.
+We all have our own voices and opinions so we move with compromise and agreement with each other.
 Furthermore this is the Repo we all agreed on.
 We make separate branches and make changes to the repo.
 Look below for more info pertaining to this group project.

 > All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉